zynayumi/libzynayumi/README.md

 ## Clicks and other glitches

-It's easy to generate undesired clicks, especially in the attack.
+It's easy to generate undesired clicks, especially in the attack and release.
 This may not be a bug of Zynayumi though.
 To avoid such clicks set a non null release of the amplitude envelope.
 See AmpEnv release in the section above.

 Also, the amplitude envelope itself can create clicks as it is using the YM2149 to control the amplitude in a staircase fashion.
 This is a